a

 The Change of Guards at Heaven's Doors

-Then, in the thirteenth century BC epic story of Gilgamesh, the scribe gave a distorted theological treatise in which the immortalized Utanapishtim (Akkadian for “he has found life”) told king Gilgamesh that that life, eternal life - immortality, is not for humans.
-He had the boatman who brought the king to the shores of the immortal world banned forever, symbolically separating the hitherto connected worlds of gods and humans.
-To make sure that the message was properly understood, the scribe had the king, as he traveled back to his city of Uruk, lose the plant of rejuvenation, the entheogen which generates the divine within.
-Thus, wheras up till this moment in history the god of heaven had welcomed visitors with the Food and Water of Life, from now on the servant of the demigod of commerce made sure nobody would be able to enter into the realm of the divine.
+Then, in the thirteenth century BC epic story of Gilgamesh, the scribe gave a distorted theological treatise in which the immortalized Utanapishtim (Akkadian for “he has found life”) told king Gilgamesh that that life, eternal life - immortality - is not for humans.
+He had the boatman who brought the king to the shores of the world of the Immortals banned forever, symbolically separating the hitherto connected worlds of gods and humans.
+To make sure that the message was properly understood, the scribe had the king, as he traveled back to his city of Uruk, lose the plant of rejuvenation, which is the entheogen that generates the divine within us.
+Thus, whereas up till this moment in history the god of heaven had welcomed visitors with the Food and Water of Life, from now on the servant of the demigod of commerce, the source of deceit, made sure nobody would be able to enter into the realm of the divine.

 It took till Nabonidus’ reign over Babylonia, in the middle of the 6th century BC, for Adapa’s wisdom to be publicly questioned, by the king himself, who probably had consumed food or water of life: